 In addition, the scheme responds to the Employment Equality Regulations relating to Religion or Belief (2003), Sexual Orientation (2005) and Age (2006), and whilst these regulations do not impose a positive duty to promote equality, they do apply to the employment of our staff and therefore to the provision of our education, training and services.

-The Corporation of the College, in addition to relevant and regular updates, receive an annual report from the Principal.
+The Corporation, in addition to relevant and regular updates, receive an annual report from the Principal.

-The key activities undertaken by the College which allow it to meet the expectations of its duties are as follows:
+The key activities that are undertaken by the college, which allow it to meet the expectations of its duties, are as follows:

 Equality Impact Assessments